24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 murals of Cacaxtla

 My biggest regret when visiting Puebla was not making it to the archaeological ruins of Cacaxtla.
-I was running out of time on my visa and there was a lack of information on how to get to the ruins.
-If you have made it to them, let me know what you think in the comment section below.
+I was running out of time on my visa, and there was a lack of information on how to get to the ruins.
+If you have made it to them, let me know your thoughts in the comment section below.

 Cacaxtla Ruins

 The capital of the Olmeca-Xicalanca people, Cacaxtla is famous for its colorful murals.
-Few murals from ancient Meso-America have survived, so having a chance to see some in person is quite special.
+Few murals from ancient Meso-America have survived, so seeing some in person is quite special.

-Divided into two by a staircase, one Cacaxtla mural is 80 feet (26 meters) long and depicts 2 scenes of battle between 2 different ethnic groups, one of which is probably the Maya.
+Divided into two by a staircase, one Cacaxtla mural is 80 feet (26 meters) long and depicts 2 battle scenes between 2 different ethnic groups, one of which is probably the Maya.

 Other murals depict human figures from different cultures (Mixtecs, Maya, Teotihuacan).

-Cacaxtla was at the height of its power from 650 to 950 AD and may have been responsible for the defeat of Cholula.
+Cacaxtla was at the height of its power from 650 to 950 AD and may have been responsible for the downfall of Cholula.

 How to Get to Cacaxtla

-The easiest way to visit Cacaxtla and the historic city of Tlaxcala in with this Cacaxtla and Tlaxcala tour.
+• By Tour: The easiest way to visit Cacaxtla is with this Cacaxtla and Tlaxcala tour.
 You can book with Viator or Get Your Guide.

 23. Cantona Archaeological Site